Vel-Tech-CAFE-Activity/Pod-3/README.md

 1. Clone the repository using `git clone https://github.com/aniket-kr1030/LogPlugin.git`
 2. Navigate to the directory of the cloned repository
+3. Download and install Microsoft SQL Server
+4. Change the DB connection string in the appsettings.json file.
-3. Run `dotnet build` to build the application
+5. Run `dotnet build` to build the application
-4. Run `dotnet run` to start the application
+6. Run `dotnet run` to start the application
-5. The application will be hosted at `https://localhost:5001` or `http://localhost:5000`
+7. The application will be hosted at `https://localhost:5001` or `http://localhost:5000`

 ## Usage